 This one may not be something to use like the other craft ideas, but it’s a nice touch to give a homemade gift with a homemade Valentine card.
 Thank you cards are also big in our house.
 Older kids could make a heart collage with tissue paper, decorate it with stamps, and get creative.

 - Construction paper (white, red, or pink)

-- Once the paint has dried, trace a heart shape around the handprints and cut it out.
+- Once it’s dried, trace a heart shape around the handprints and cut it out.